Chapter 1: School

 “Remind me which side was immortal?”
 Bella huffed.

-Bella never kept track of her books or remembered the combination to her locker so I let her borrow mine.
-We had classes really close together or the same class period, and we often shared texts books.
+Bella never kept track of her books or remembered the combination to her locker, consequently I let her borrow mine.
 Bella was strangely more responsible with other people’s things than her own things.

-"You're a life saver, Sigh!" she squeezed me.
+“You’re a life saver, Ren!” she squeezed me.

 “I know.”
 I winked at her.
 We turned to leave our lockers, the day was finally over.